 Lone workers are those who work by themselves without close or direct supervision

-Here are some common examples of lone work when carried out by a single member of staff.
+Here are some common examples of lone work when carried out by a single member of staff, by themselves.

-There's no law that says you cannot work alone.
+No law says you cannot work alone.
 Lone working is not forbidden.
-But sometimes, it may not be safe, or legal, to do so.
+But that doesn't mean that lone working is ok all of the time.
+Sometimes, it may not be safe, or legal, to do so.

 In all cases, employers have legal responsibilities to their workers.
 They must ensure that they have assessed the risks and that those risks are controlled.

 And these same responsibilities and laws apply to lone workers too.